 10. The Perks of Being a Wallflower

 The first English book I finished reading was on the kindle.
-As a junior in high school, Charlie presented his thoughts on the old life and anxiety about the new life in the form of letters.
+As a junior in high school, Charlie presented his thoughts on the old life and his anxiety about the new life in the form of letters.
 Instead of pretending to be deep, he described complicated or simple family, friends, teacher-student relationships in shallow style, and Sensitive topics such as drugs, violence, and homosexuality.

 Because each letter is a basic unit, the plot is relatively trivial, which makes people lack the urge to read it all at once; the differences in the campus environment also don't have enough sense of substitution.
-But the state of mind that Charlie expressed during the first year of the enrollment is similar to himself.
+But the state of mind that Charlie expressed during the first year of enrollment is similar to himself.

 The secret love but close relationship with Sam is also very real, but I think the friendship is more fragile.
 Although there is always a depressive atmosphere in the novel, the author still gives the story a good ending--"things are good with me, and even when they're not, they will be soon enough."
 But he doesn't like Charlie's mental state I feel that this is not helpful for character creation.

 FAQ about Books that Make you Sound Smart

 Does reading books increase IQ?